MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 Unless the developer also has tenant administration access rights, they may have to request explicit permission to use things like premium connectors which may or may not entail license purchases depending on the context of their implementation.
 Knowing these ahead of time makes it easier to make the request and justify it as well.

-In the end, the goal of the developers work is to provide a solution that satisfies a requirement or need and just as selecting the appropriate elements and configuration settings, so to is selecting or requesting the appropriate license so that the solution can be implemented and utilized.
+In the end, the goal of the developers work is to provide a solution that satisfies a requirement or need and just as selecting the appropriate elements and configuration settings, so too is selecting or requesting the appropriate license so that the solution can be implemented and utilized.

 ## Licensing Core information